keriganmarketing/eyecarenow/wp-content/plugins/gotmls/readme.txt

 * First versions available for WordPress (code removed, no longer compatible).

 == Upgrade Notice ==

+= 4.17.69 =
+Updated code for compatibility with WP 4.9.8, fixed PHP Notice and escaped single-quotes in translated strings.

+= 4.17.68 =
+Updated code for compatibility with WP 4.9.7, removed dashicon from Settings link and the broken vote WORKS link, and reordered priorety on fixing Known Threats.

 = 4.17.58 =
 Updated code for compatibility with WP 4.9.4, fixed dashicons sizing in css, add ability to update registration email from within the plugin settings, and cleaned up expired nonce tokens left behind from an older version.